500 acres in the Town of Bolton Landing

 from Senator Betty Little and Assemblywoman Teresa R. Sayward.

-The hiking trails lead from the main parking area on Padanarum Road; boat
+The yellow, orange and blue hiking trails start at the main parking area on

 parking area follow the orange trail a short distance to a junction with the

 yellow trail.
 The orange trail turns right (northwest) while the yellow

 trail continues straight.
 Both trails are easy with a relatively flat tread.
 The